OpenPIV/openpiv-python/README.md

 ## Installing

-You can use Conda <http://conda.io>:

-    conda install -c conda-forge openpiv

-We are listed on PyPI: <https://pypi.python.org/pypi/OpenPIV>, so you could just try:
+We are listed on PyPI: <https://pypi.python.org/pypi/OpenPIV>:

+    pip install numpy cython
     pip install openpiv

-or

-    easy_install openpiv

-Note that if dependicies of Numpy, Scipy and Cython are not present, on Ubuntu Linux, install those as:

-    sudo apt-get install cython python-numpy python-scipy
-    pip2.7 install OpenPIV

 ### To build from source